nnifler/magnetic-soft-robots/tests/manual tests/gui/test GUI - Export to lib.md

     2. Input random text only from whitespace and punctuation characters in the Material Name field.
     3. Click the save button.
     4. Select a random on your keyboard typable material from the Select Material field.
-    5. Copy the name to the Material Name field.
+    5. Copy the text of your selection to the Material Name field.
     6. Click the save button.
 5. Test Material Name functionality
     1. Input random accepted values in each text field except the name field in the material configuration widget.
-    2. Input a unique valid text in the Material Name text field.
+    2. Input a unique text, that is not part of the Select Materials field yet, in the Material Name text field.
     3. Click the save button.
 6. Select Material
     1. Look at the Select Material dropdown
     2. Look at the values
 7. Test further exceptional behavior
-    1. Copy the name to the Material Name field.
+    1. Copy the text out of the dropdown selection to the Material Name field.
     2. Input random accepted values in each text field except the name field in the material configuration widget.
     3. Click the Save button.
     4. In the error box click the Abort button.